rkitover/windows-dev-guide/README.md

 `pgrep`, `pkill`, `head`, `tail`, `touch`, `sudo`, `nproc`.

 See [below](#elevated-access-sudo) about the `sudo` wrapper.

+The `readshim` function will give you the package target of choco `.exe` shims, which are kind of like symlinks, they are the `.exe` that is in your `$env:PATH` under your choco root which is something like `/ProgramData/chocolatey/bin/`.

 The `patch` command comes with Git for Windows, the `$profile` above adds an alias to it.